 If the doors and windows of your house are deformed, it is likely that termites are tunneling their way into the frames, causing them to distort and warp.

-5 Ways to Save Your Home from a Termite Infestation
+5 Ways To Save Your Home From a Termite Infestation

 Termites are highly destructive and if not controlled in time are capable of causing significant structural damage to your home.
-One failsafe way to keep these pesky creatures from damaging the structure of your home and destroying your garden is scheduling a pest inspection annually.
+One failsafe way to keep these pesky creatures from damaging the structure of your home and destroying your garden is by scheduling a pest inspection annually.
 A termite inspection specialist can identify the early signs of a termite infestation and implement effective control measures to help you save thousands of dollars in structural repairs.

 However, below are 5 essential things you can implement in your home to protect it from termite damage:

 Termite baiting is a very simple and easy-to-implement concept.
 All you need to do is strategically place unobtrusive bait stations in the surroundings of your home.
 Bait stations attract the foraging worker termites that are responsible for providing food for the entire colony of termites.
 When they carry poisoned food to the colonies and share it with other termites, the colonies reduce in number and size.
 This is to be done till the colonies no longer survive.

 Termites find their way into homes through cracks and crevices in concrete foundations, HVAC pipes and conduits.
 Physical barriers are designed to target these access points in and around your home and greatly reduce the risk of infestation.

 Keep The Humidity Levels Low And Reduce Excess Moisture